cownby/weblab2015-project/README.md

 # Fall 2015 Weblab Project: Flora Information Collection System

 #Overview
 The FICS is an online tool to collect plant information from the field, submit it to a database, and report.
+Note this is a class exercise and not a production implementation: http://talldogsolutions.com/WebLab/project/webroot/

 ##Collection
 The collection form includes: